...

 Mike Wackford, for his part, points out (2006) that: “The houses in question [Placidus] are inextricably linked to both the idea behind Planetary Hours and the most ‘natural’ system of Primary Directions.
 To use either whilst adopting a different house system is to rather miss the point”.
 And further notes: “Students of horary who retain the traditional use of planetary hours whilst following William Lilly in his choice of Regiomontanus houses may wish to reflect upon the inconsistency of this.”

-Deborah Houlding would appear to agree, as she writes (without date): “Mike Wackford presents convincing arguments about the great theoretical strength that the Placidus system has due to the fact that «The houses in question are inextricably linked to both the idea behind Planetary Hours and the most ‘natural’ system of Primary Directions».”
+Deborah Houlding would appear to agree, as she writes: “Mike Wackford presents convincing arguments about the great theoretical strength that the Placidus system has due to the fact that «The houses in question are inextricably linked to both the idea behind Planetary Hours and the most ‘natural’ system of Primary Directions».”

 Indeed.
-In the case of the planetary hours, this is due to the fact that (as it was mentioned in the second paragraph) only the Placidean formula is able to recognise or record the ascensional times of each ecliptic or oblique degree (a footprint of the sun) from the ASC to the MC and from the MC to the DES at any given latitude, as shown in this paper.
-For this reason, only Placidus-measured houses will reflect that each cusp — from the ASC to the MC and from the MC to the DES — coincides exactly with each amount or length of time of each two seasonal (planetary) hours.
+In the case of the planetary hours, this is due to the fact that (as it was mentioned in the second paragraph) only the Placidean formula is able to recognise or record the ascensional times of each ecliptic or oblique degree (each footprint of the sun) from the ASC to the MC and from the MC to the DES at any given latitude, as shown in this paper.
+For this reason, only Placidus-measured houses will reflect that each cusp (i.e. that degree) coincides exactly with the length of time of each two seasonal (planetary) hours, that is, each two (seasonal) hours of ascension of said cuspal degree.

 Houlding explains: “To calculate manually, divide the time between sunrise and sunset by 12 to obtain the duration of each diurnal [planetary or seasonal] hour; then divide the time between sunset and sunrise the by 12 to obtain the duration of each nocturnal [planetary or seasonal] hour.
 The Placidus house system offers perfect harmony with the use of planetary hours because every cusp marks a degree that the ascendant [had it been the degree occupied by the sun at the time of birth] will move to at a subsequent [two] planetary hour[s], so the 12th cusp marks where the ascendant [had it been the degree occupied by the sun at the time of birth] will be positioned 2 planetary hours after the chart is cast; the 11th house where it will be after 4 hours, etcetera.”